-2 Wear festival clothes; perhaps a silly hat, or green and yellow clothes (to go with the colour theme), perhaps an EARTH themed costume and if you can bring an umbrella.
+- 2 Wear festival clothes; perhaps a silly hat, or WHITE or BLUE clothes (to go with the colour theme), perhaps an AIR themed costume and if you can bring a white umbrella.
 All these items will mean you can be more prepared for The Gr8 Parade on Saturday night.
 Costumes really help with top tip number 1

-6 Bring white clothes (that you don’t mind getting dyed) for the Holi colour paint ‘fight’ that is on Sunday.
-You should bring a swimming costume and towel too as there are a couple of opportunities to get mucky at the festival; thankfully we have showers.
+- 6 Bring white clothes (that you don’t mind getting dyed) for the Holi colour paint ‘fight’ that is on Sunday.
+You might want to bring a swimming costume and towels incase we run any water based games and there is a spa and wood fired jacuzzi.

 - 7 Head to the Information point if you need to know anything about the festival.
 This is where you will find the most up to date time tables.

 - 8 Don’t bring glass bottles onto site.
 Please remember the site is primarily a working farm and animals graze in fields after we have all gone home.
 Plus no glass on site is a requirement of the license and is beyond our control.